Your request is being processed, please wait.

 • have rain sensors or moisture sensors at your property that automatically delay watering if rain is detected

-If you think your irrigation system qualifies based on the above requirements, fill our the Water Exception Permit form.
+If you think your irrigation system qualifies based on the above requirements, fill in the Water Exception Permit form.
 Please include the brand and model of your controller.

 TYPE OF PERMITTERM PERMIT IS VALID FOR